harunoni/framework-zero/README.md

 2. Use arguments of a controller function to check for existence of URL & FORM variables, and return specific variables for use by the views.
 Views should only have access to the values returned by the controller.

 ####Easy RESTfull & API Applications
 Zero deploys with a resource based HTML and JSON enabled setup to enable dual HTML And JSON based applications.
-In zero, each resource endpoint will return either HTML views, or JSON, depending on the content type requested.
+In zero, each resource endpoint will return either HTML views, or JSON, depending on the file extension (.json returns json).

 #Differences from Framework One Fw/1
 Zero is based on FW/1.
 For brevity, all of the features of FW/1 are available and work as advertised, except for these differences below.
 Zero is based on FW/1, but overrides key functionality.